neicnordic/neic.no/_posts/2018-05-09-neic-identity.md

 How do you create a NeIC identity?
 ===============================

-*This blog post is the result of the speed blogging session during NeIC All Hands Meeting 2018, where participants were given one hour tocollaboratively write an opinion piece on various subject matters.*

 **To be able to answer the question “How do you create a NeIC identity” it is important to identify what the NeIC identity actually is.
 What does it mean to be a member of NeIC, and how does the NeIC identity either complement or clash with local organisational identities?**